osiam/connector4java/docs/user.md

 **SET:**
 ```
-builder.setPassword("password of the User to be created");
+builder.password("password of the User to be created");
 ```

 ### phoneNumbers